INN/docs/how-to-work-with-us/via-github.md

 ![Pull request details](http://assets.apps.inn.org/github-tutorial/pull-request-message.png)

+For guidelines on how to write a good pull request message, see [our guide to pull requests](/how-to-work-with-us/pull-requests.md).

 Once you add a sufficient message, click "Create pull request" (this time, with feeling!).

 Hooray!
 We now have an open pull request on the original repository's page: